 Just imagine how good you’ll look sliding and gliding with the best of them on one of London’s festively fabulous ice skating rinks!

 Okay, so if you aren’t a Torvill or Dean, then gliding might be an exaggeration.
-Nevertheless, London’s finest ice skating rinks are beginning to set up shop, so you can cautiously inch your way alongside the handrails with the best of them!
-Don’t worry, we can’t pull off a triple Salchow either (maybe next year), so you’ll be in fine company.
-Anyway, ice skating is more about getting into the festive spirit, and sipping on some hot chocolate whilst you wait for your soggy bottom to dry.
-Get your skates on ASAP, as these are the nine best ice skating rinks in 2017!
+Nevertheless, London’s finest ice skating rinks are back in business this month, so you can cautiously inch your way alongside the handrails with the best of them!
+Get your skates on ASAP, as these are the best ice skating rinks in 2018.

-Another of London’s most iconic ice skating venues returns for 2017, and they’ve got a couple of new tricks.
-The biggest one is Skate Lates, which are evening sessions that feature specially curated music playlists, from 90s hip hop to R&B. Messrs Fortnum & Mason are once again running the rinkside show, offering champagne and chocolate fondue at the Skate Lodge, and twinkly goodness at the Christmas Arcade.
+Amongst the most iconic of the city’s ice skating venues, the Somerset House rink is not to be missed.
+Their popular Skate Lates – evening sessions with specially curated music playlists – will make a return for 2018, whilst Messrs Fortnum & Mason are once again running the rinkside show.
+Find champagne and chocolate fondue at the Skate Lodge, and twinkly goodness at the Christmas Arcade.

 Strand, WC2R 1LA.
 Nearest station: Temple.
 Open from 8:45am – 22:15 most days, tickets start from £7.50 and can be purchased here.

 Beefeaters on ice!
 Beefeaters on ice!
 If that hasn’t reeled you in already, then just look at the spectacular backdrop for another reason to drop by.
-The rink is offering early sessions on weekends, which are perfect if you’re looking to beat the rush.
-Don’t scare off the ravens though, unless you want the kingdom to fall!
+There’s 104 square metres of ice to play with, but don’t scare off the ravens though, unless you want to run the risk of the kingdom collapsing…

 St Katharine’s & Wapping, EC3N 4AB.
 Nearest station: Tower Hill.
 Open from 11am – 9pm on weekdays, and from 9am on weekends.
 Adult tickets start are £14.50, and can be booked here.